astanin/py-markdown-ditaa/README.md

 where `ditaa` is installed, and put the file where Python can find it (like in the current directory).

-Add `"ditaa"` to the list of Markdown extensions when you generate HTMLç
+Add `"ditaa"` to the list of Markdown extensions when you generate HTML.
+PNG files will be generated and code blocks will be replaced with images.

 ```python
 >>> import markdown as md